ling1726/toast-prototype/notes.md

 ## Lacking
-- [DONE] no support for multi-window
+- ✅ no support for multi-window
+- ✅ newestOnTop should become 'newestClosestToCentre'
+- different toast boundaries
 - no support for priorities
 - slot code are still in the hooks
 - separate between hooks/components/DOM could be better/leaner